-Flexible electrodes with robust mechanical properties and high electrochemical performance are of significance for practical implementation of flexible batteries.
+Flexible electrodes with robust mechanical properties and high electrochemical performance are of significance for the practical implementation of flexible batteries.
 Here we demonstrate a general and straightforward co-assembly approach to prepare flexible electrodes, where electrochemically exfoliated graphene (EG) is exploited as the film former/conducting matrix and different binary metal oxides (Li4Ti5O12, LiCoO2, Li2MnO4, LiFePO4) are incorporated.
-The resultant EG-metal oxide hybrids exhibit a unique layer-interlocked structure, where metal oxide is conformably wrapped by the highly flexible graphene.
-Due to numerous contact interphases generated between EG and intercalated material, the hybrid films show high flexibility, which can endure rolling, bending, folding and even twisting.
-When serving as the anode for Li-ion batteries, the freestanding EG-Li4Ti5O12 hybrid presents a characteristic flat discharge plateau at 1.55 V (vs Li/Li+), indicating transformation of Li4Ti5O12 to Li7Ti5O12.
-Small polarization, high rate capability and excellent cycling stability against mechanical bending are also demonstrated for the prepared EG-Li4Ti5O12 hybrid.
-Finally, full cells composing of EG-Li4Ti5O12 and EG-LiFePO4 hybrids show impressive cycling (98% capacity retention after 100 cycles at 1C) and rate performance (84% capacity retained at 2.5C).
-The straightforward co-assembly approach based on EG can be extended to other two-dimensional layered materials for constructing high-efficient flexible energy storage devices.
+The resultant EG–metal oxide hybrids exhibit a unique layer-interlocked structure, where the metal oxide is conformably wrapped by the highly flexible graphene.
+Due to numerous contact interphases generated between EG and the intercalated material, the hybrid films show high flexibility and can endure rolling, bending, folding and even twisting.
+When serving as the anode for Li-ion batteries, the freestanding EG–Li4Ti5O12 hybrid presents a characteristic flat discharge plateau at 1.55 V (vs. Li/Li+), indicating transformation of Li4Ti5O12 to Li7Ti5O12.
+Small polarization, high rate capability and excellent cycling stability against mechanical bending are also demonstrated for the prepared EG–Li4Ti5O12 hybrid.
+Finally, full cells composed of EG–Li4Ti5O12 and EG–LiFePO4 hybrids show impressive cycling (98% capacity retention after 100 cycles at 1C) and rate performance (84% capacity retained at 2.5C).
+The straightforward co-assembly approach based on EG can be extended to other two-dimensional layered materials for constructing highly efficient flexible energy storage devices.

 - This article is part of the themed collection: Chemistry of 2-dimensional materials: beyond graphene